NurAbas/nurabas/README.md

 # nurabas
  programering
- I'm [Nur], a [Your Role/Title] passionate about [Your Interests].
+ I'm Nur, a student passionate about networking .
 Welcome to my GitHub profile!

 ## About Me

-- 🌱 I'm currently learning [What you're learning].
+- 🌱 I'm currently learning web dep.
-- 💼 I work at [Where you work].
+- 💼 I study at polhemsskolan.
-- 📫 You can reach me at [Your Email] or [Your Website].
+- 📫 You can reach me at nurabas340@gmail.com.

 ## My Projects